FancyFurret/celeste-motion-smoothing/README.md

 - **Smooth Background**, **Smooth Foreground**, **Render Madeline with Subpixel Precision**: `On`, `Off`, or `User Default`.
 These only do anything under Fancy camera smoothing.

+- **Framerate**: any integer or `User Default`.
+Setting this to a value that isn't a multiple of 60 will switch the framerate increase method to Dynamic.

 The player's own saved settings are preserrved and come back when they leave the map.
 When a map is deciding a setting, it's shown in purple and can't be changed in Mod Settings, but a player can turn off **Use Suggested Map Settings** there, which overrides the map's settings.

 ## Implementation Details for Mod Authors